trthomps/gosoap/README.md

 - Sign Timestamp + Body elements of the SOAP message by default
 - Other elements can be signed (in theory) with the (currently unexported) addSignature() method
 - C14N canonicalization is ensured by marshaling the relevant to be signed sections with the [github.com/m29h/xml](https://github.com/m29h/xml) package
+- SHA256 is used as default HMAC for signing purposes.
+More fine grained configuration on different signing profiles is planned for future release

 Of course this library can also do basic SOAP (without WS-Security x.509)